OfficeDev/Microsoft-Teams-Samples/samples/bot-message-reminder/csharp/README.md

    ```bash
    git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
    ```

+3) Launch Visual Studio
+   - File -> Open -> Project/Solution
-3) In folder where repository is cloned, navigate to `samples/bot-message-reminder/csharp`
+   - Navigate to folder where repository is cloned then `samples/bot-message-reminder/csharp/MessagingExtensionReminder.sln`

-    change into project folder
-    ```bash
-    cd # MessagingExtensionReminder
-    ```

 4) Run ngrok - point to port 3978

     ```bash
     # ngrok http -host-header=rewrite 3978
     ```

-5) Launch Visual Studio
+5) Setup and run the bot from Visual Studio:
-  - File -> Open -> Project/Solution
-  - Navigate to `MessagingExtensionReminder` folder Modify the `appsettings.json` and fill in the following details:
+   Modify the `appsettings.json` and fill in the following details:
    - `{{Microsoft-App-Id}}` - Generated from Step 1 is the application app id
    - `{{ Microsoft-App-Password}}` - Generated from Step 1, also referred to as Client secret
    - `{{ Application Base Url }}` - Your application's base url.
 E.g. https://12345.ngrok.io if you are using ngrok.

-6) Run the bot from a terminal or from Visual Studio, choose option A or B.

-   A) From a terminal
-     ```bash
-     # run the bot
-     dotnet run
-     ```

-   B) Or from Visual Studio
-     - Select `MessagingExtensionReminder.csproj` file
    - Press `F5` to run the project

-7) Modify the `manifest.json` in the `/AppPackage` folder and replace the following details:
+6) Modify the `manifest.json` in the `/AppPackage` folder and replace the following details:
    - `{{Microsoft-App-Id}}` with Application id generated from Step 1
    - `{{domain-name}}` with base Url domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.

-8) Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams using step 9.
+7) Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams using step 8.

-9) Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
+8) Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
-   - Go to Microsoft Teams.
-From the lower left corner, select Apps
+   - Go to Microsoft Teams and then go to side panel, select Apps
-   - From the lower left corner, choose Upload a custom App
+   - Choose Upload a custom App
    - Go to your project directory, the ./AppPackage folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.

 ## Features of this sample